Automated Threat Modeling and Attack Simulations in Healthcare

 Threat Modeling with securiCAD can be used within the healthcare sector both for security assessments of traditional and cloud IT environments, medical devices, applications and the connections between them.
 One of the very key features of securiCAD is that it automates the threat modeling process through simulations and thus enables the user to capture the holistic picture.
 Devices, products and applications almost always exist in a context of systems of systems, and this wider context is typically utterly important for the security.
 Capturing this wider context quickly makes the threat modeling too complex and time consuming for the human brain, but perfect for automation/simulations.

-In line with FDA recommendations as listed above, securiCAD helps identify key assets, threats and vulnerabilities, identify the “critical paths” that an attacker could exploit to cause harmful impact, quantifies risks, and suggest effective mitigation actions. securiCAD works with a model/digital twin of the device/product or application/system and is not interfering with the real environment.
+In line with FDA and ENISA recommendations as listed above, securiCAD helps identify key assets, threats and vulnerabilities, identify the “critical paths” that an attacker could exploit to cause harmful impact, quantifies risks, and suggest effective mitigation actions. securiCAD works with a model/digital twin of the device/product or application/system and is not interfering with the real environment.

 Using securiCAD in the Healthcare sector: